remkos/rads/README.md

 * Major additions to the user manual.
 * Changes and additions to configuration files for Jason-3 and Sentinel-3A.
 * All help output to be sent to standard output (not standard error).
-* rads2grd: --fmt replaced by --line-format, variable name in netCDF now always ${var}_mean and ${var}_stddev, even when only one variable is used.
+* rads2grd: --fmt replaced by --line-format, variable name in NetCDF now always ${var}_mean and ${var}_stddev, even when only one variable is used.
-* Updated global attributes to be written in new netCDF files.
+* Updated global attributes to be written in new NetCDF files.
 * --quality_flag replaced by --quality-flag (with backward compatibility).
 * Made adaptations for Jason-1 GDR-E (to be released later).
 * Change format of time field to f17.6 in advance of 2016-09-09 when extra digit will be added.